 Boils typically occur due to bacterial infection with Staphylococcus aureus (S. aureus).

 Rapidly growing, severe, or recurrent boils may be due to methicillin-resistant S. aureus (MRSA).
 This form of bacteria is immune to most types of antibiotics, so it remains on the skin and can be challenging to treat.
 MRSA skin infections can lead to more serious complications, including life threatening deep tissue infections and complicated pneumonia.

-In this article, we look at the common causes of boils on the buttocks, and how to identify a boil.
-We also discuss treatment, home remedies, and when to see a doctor.
+In this article, we look at the common causes of boils on the buttocks and how to identify a boil.
+We also discuss treatment, home remedies, and when to contact a doctor.

 This is especially important if multiple family members are experiencing ongoing skin infections.

 - practicing good handwashing techniques with soap and hot water

 - using an alcohol-based hand sanitizer

 - using commercial-grade disinfectants for surfaces at home

 - not sharing personal items such as razors, towels, cosmetics, washcloths, or deodorant

 - using pump and squeeze bottles of lotion or moisturizers rather than pots or jars